seraphjane/SimpleCGRA/README.md

 # *SimpleCGRA*
 *SimpleCGRA*: An Open-Source Platform for Temporal-Mapping CGRAs

+We are still tidying the codes of SimpleCGRA.
+The codes of all modules are available.
+We will keep improving *SimpleCGRA*.

 ## How to compile and run *SimpleCGRA*?

 >* Most modules of *SimpleCGRA* are written in Python.
 We test *SimpleCGRA* on *anaconda* and *python 3.7*.